aws/karpenter-provider-aws/website/content/en/docs/Reference/_index.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Labels will be applied to every node launched by the Provisioner.</p>
+<p>Labels will be applied to every node launched by the Provisioner unless
+overriden by pod node selectors.
+Well known labels control provisioning behavior.
+Additional labels may be supported by your cloudprovider.</p>
 </td>
 </tr>
 <tr>